binance/binance-spot-api-docs/faqs/sbe_faq.md

     * This means that if SBE is disabled while your WebSocket connection is active, you will receive an SBE-encoded "SBE is not enabled" error in response to any subsequent request.
 * As of writing, we do not recommend using `websocat` to send any request as we have observed issues in how it decodes binary frames.
 The sample above is only used for reference to show the URL to get an SBE response.

+#### FIX API

+See FIX API's [SBE section](../testnet/fix-api.md#fix-sbe) for detailed information.

 ### Supported APIs

-REST API and WebSocket API for SPOT support SBE.
+REST API, WebSocket API and FIX API for SPOT support SBE.

 ### SBE Schema